BasedLinux/bsd/doc/manual/source/release-notes/rl-2.4.md

 * **Flakes** are a new format to package Bsd-based projects in a more discoverable, composable, consistent and reproducible way.
-A flake is just a repository or tarball containing a file named `flake.bsd` that specifies dependencies on other flakes and returns any Bsd assets such as packages, Bsdpkgs overlays, BasedLinux modules or CI tests.
+A flake is just a repository or tarball containing a file named `flake.nix` that specifies dependencies on other flakes and returns any Bsd assets such as packages, Bsdpkgs overlays, BasedLinux modules or CI tests.
 The new `bsd` CLI is primarily based around flakes; for